 A Standard Schnauzer has laser focus when searching for a mouse or other rodent in the yard.
 This same dog can exhibit a playful, affectionate personality while running, jumping, and chasing the kids in a household.
 In short, whether working or playing, a Standard Schnauzer puts its whole heart into the activity.

 One of the most significant traits of this breed is loyalty.
 In fact, it is so loyal to its family, this dog can be very suspicious of unfamiliar guests.
 But a Standard Schnauzer’s behavior usually changes as it gradually warms up to the person.
 These dogs have inquisitive eyes that always seem to be taking in their surroundings.

-How to Take Care of Standard Schnauzer
+How To Take Care Of Standard Schnauzers

-Learning about the dietary, health, exercise, and grooming needs of a pet Standard Schnauzer can help an owner to care for it throughout its entire life.
+Learning about the dietary, health, exercise, and grooming needs of a pet Standard Schnauzer can help an owner to care for it throughout their entire life.
 Whether someone is looking for a Standard Schnauzer puppy from reputable breeders or wants to go to a rescue organization in search of an adult dog, knowing as much as possible is always an advantage.

-The Best Dog Food for Standard Schnauzers
+The Best Dog Food For Standard Schnauzers

 Standard Schnauzer puppies and adult dogs have different nutritional needs.
 It’s a good idea for an owner to take a close look at the nutrients needed to keep puppies and adult dogs healthy.